kschuler/guide/guidelines/making-stimuli.md

 ###### Using Inkscape

 To re-size images with Inkscape, you can create a background of your desired size and export it with your image.
-A YouTube tutorial for how to do this is available by clicking the image below.
+I created a (silent) YouTube tutorial for how to do this.
+It is available by clicking the image below.

 [![](http://img.youtube.com/vi/LYQxfBeBTf0/0.jpg)](https://www.youtube.com/watch?v=LYQxfBeBTf0)